Skip to main navigation Skip to search Skip to main content

 Biography

 Dirk Pesch is a Professor in the School of Computer Science and Information Technology and the current Head of School.
-At UCC, he leads a number of research initiatives in the area of future networked systems for the Internet of Things and Cyber-Physical Systems with applications in smart and connected communities, health and well-being, and smart manufacturing.
-Dirk is the Director of the Science Foundation Ireland funded Centre for Research Training in Advanced Networks for Sustainable Societies (http://www.advance-crt.ie).
-He is also a co-Principal Investigator of the SFI funded CONNECT Centre for Future Networks (http://www.connectcentre.ie).
-Dirk is involved in the Cork Smart Gateway (http://www.corksmartgateway.ie) initiative, a smart communities initiative in Cork City and County, where he is steering committee member.
-Since 2000, Dirk has been personally involved in Irish and European research grants totalling in excess of €80M of which approx. €16M have directly supported his own research.
-Dirk has (co-)authored over 250 scientific articles and book chapters.
-He co-edited the first book focused on Internet of Things technologies enabling energy-positive urban neighbourhoods, published by Academic Press.
-He contributes to international conference organisation in his area of expertise including flagship conferences such as the IEEE International Conference on Communications, IEEE Globecom, IEEE World Forum on the Internet of Things, IEEE Wireless Communication Networks Conference, IEEE WoWMoM, IEEE VTC, and IFIP Networking as well as other conference and workshops.
-He was the Technical Programme Co-Chair of the IEEE SmartComp 2024 conference and i
+Dirk is an internationally leading research in the area of the Internet of Things and Cyber-Physical Systems with applications in smart and connected communities, vehicular networks, smart manufacturing, and health and well-being.
+Dirk is the Director of the Research Ireland funded Centre for Research Training in Advanced Networks for Sustainable Societies (http://www.advance-crt.ie).
+He is also a co-Principal Investigator of the world-leading Research Ireland CONNECT Centre for Future Networks (http://www.connectcentre.ie).
+Dirk is a leader and steering board member of the Cork Smart Gateway (http://www.corksmartgateway.ie) initiative, a smart communities initiative in Cork City and County.
+Since 2000, Dirk has been personally involved in Irish and European research grants totalling in excess of €85M of which approx. €16M have directly supported his own research.
+Dirk has (co-)authored over 250 scientific journal and conference articles and book chapters.
+He co-edited/authored the first book focused on Internet of Things technologies enabling energy-positive urban neighbourhoods, published by Academic Press.
+He contributes to international conference organisation in his area of expertise including scientific flagship conferences such as the IEEE International Conference on Communications, IEEE Globecom, IEEE World Forum on the Internet of Things, IEEE Wireless Communication Networks Conference, IEEE VTC, and IFIP Networking, where he is a regular Technical Programme Committee member.
+He also contributes, as a member of the steering board, to the direction and programme of the industry-focused annual Embedded World Conference series (co-located with the Embedded World Exhibition).
+He was the Technical Programme Co-Chair of the IEEE SmartComp 2024 conference and the General Co-Chair and local host of the IEEE SmartComp 2025 conference in Cork, Ireland.
+Dirk acts as an international reviewer for research funding agencies such as the DFG (Germany), Academy of Finland, Luxembourg's FNR, and France's ANR.
+He is also a supervisory board member of the PZAI (Doctoral Training Centre in Applied Computer Science) of the Universities of Applied Sciences of the German federal state of Hesse.

 Research Interests